nomin709/analysis_for_recipes/index.md

 **Alternative Hypothesis:** The average number of steps for breakfast recipes is different than the average number of steps for lunch recipes.

-**Test Statistics:** We plan to use permutation testing with the absolute difference between the means of breakfast recipes and lunch recipes as the test statistic.
+**Test Statistics:** We use permutation testing with the absolute difference in mean number of steps between breakfast and lunch recipes as the test statistic.

 **Significance Level:** 0.05

-- Distribution of Number of Steps for Breakfast and Lunch Recipes
+To examine if meal category influences recipe complexity, we compared the step count distributions of breakfast and lunch recipes.
+Both categories display unimodal, right-skewed distributions that peak between 7 and 9 steps, with most recipes requiring 5 to 15 steps.
+The substantial overlap in center and spread indicates that procedural complexity is similar across both meals; the higher frequency for lunch simply reflects a larger sample size in the dataset.

 <iframe src="assets/hypo.html"></iframe>